Lightbox Theatre in association with Theatre 503 presents

 A show for 4-11 year olds and their families.

 One wintery evening Tyltyl wakes to find a hump-back figure in his bedroom.
 She is obviously a fairy.
 Tyltyl must find the bluebird that makes people happy.
 And he must do so before morning.
 Tyltyl doesn’t know about bluebirds, or where he might find one but joined by his faithful pets the search begins…

 Lightbox Theatre presents Maurice Maeterlinck’s classic fairy-tale about happiness, perception and seeing the extraordinary in our everyday.
-Directed by Anna Marsland (resident director of Curious Incident of the Dog in the Night Time) this is a visually charming and magical show for young people and their families.
+Directed by Anna Marsland (associate director of Curious Incident of the Dog in the Night Time) this is a fun, visually charming and magical show for young people and their families.

 Maurice Maeterlinck (adpt. by Emma Faulkner & Anna Marsland)

 Maurice Maeterlinck (1862-1949) was a Belgian playwright, poet, and essayist.

 He gained instant recognition for his first play, Princess Maleine in 1890.
 In the following years, he wrote a series of symbolist plays characterized by fatalism and mysticism, most importantly Intruder (1890), The Blind (1890) and Pelléas and Mélisande (1892.
 He was awarded the Nobel Prize in Literature in 1911 and in 1948, the French Academy awarded him the Medal for the French Language his plays form an important part of the Symbolist movement.

 |Thursday 25 October||Thu 25 Oct||12:00||Book Now|